anmolmann/Anatomically-aware-Facial-Animation-from-a-Single-Image/README.md

     [2] EmotioNet_job.sh - Review this script to train the model on EmotioNet dataset.

     *model.py* - has the generator and discriminator model architecture.
-    *solution.py* - has both the training and testing functionalities of the model.
+    *main.py* - has both the training and testing functionalities of the model.
     *utils/* - has all the code used for loading the data into the model.

 Model Checkpoint, logs and some test results are provided at **[HERE](https://drive.google.com/open?id=11tLBd2SfgGXkchKyUzg69WLkqlqgaDj7)**.

+**This is not an official implementation.**

 ### Data Preparation
 Scripts and python code in the EmotioNet directory is used to extract images and their Action Units from the data.